Bearing Fruit in a Radically Different Culture

 A Former Hindu, a Former Muslim . . .
 Partners for Jesus

-A couple of years ago, a young unmarried man in North India became a follower of Jesus while studying the Bible with his family through a Discovery Bible Study (DBS).
+A young man in North India became a follower of Jesus while studying the Bible with his family through a Discovery Bible Study (DBS).
 The DBS process focuses on applying the Word in practical ways.
 It emphasizes hearing and doing, not just hearing and understanding.
 Thus, when he read Matthew 28:16-20, he didn’t ponder IF he was to obey.
 He simply sought how.

 The nearest people who weren’t followers of Jesus were Muslims who lived in the next village.
 He went.
 He told those he met the simple truth: as a follower of Jesus, he had to obey all of His Lord’s commands.
 So, he was there to make them into disciples of Jesus.